Hack Reactor vs. Coding Dojo Comparison

-Interested in a bootcamp that offers customized career counseling, weekly calls with industry mentors from day one, and a flexible program that allows you to go at your own pace?
+Interested in a bootcamp that offers customized career counseling, regular calls with industry mentors from day one, and a flexible program that allows you to go at your own pace?
 All of Springboard’s courses are built from the ground up to be fully online and asynchronous.
 To ensure you get the support you need while you learn at your own pace, every student is paired with an expert from Springboard’s vast network of mentors to give them guidance and support for projects, job hunting, and career decision-making.

 Not ready to enroll just yet?
 Read more about the factors you should consider while picking a program in our bootcamp criteria guide.

 Disclaimer: We’ve worked hard to ensure the information in this comparison guide is accurate and up-to-date.
 However, mistakes happen.
 If you spot an error, please get in touch with us at firstname.lastname@example.org and we’ll correct it right away.